IoTDevLabs/iot-educ/README.md

-gctc-iot-educ
+IoT & Education:  A Global City Teams Challenge Project
 =============

-IoT &amp; Education - Global City Teams Challenge
+Click here to view as web site